HubRise/website/content/apps/woocommerce/en/connect-hubrise.md

 ---

-**IMPORTANT NOTE:** This setting affects all webhooks in your WooCommerce store, not just HubRise webhooks.
-Ensure all your webhook endpoints can process requests quickly to avoid slowing down your customer checkout experience.
+**IMPORTANT NOTE:** This setting affects all webhooks in your WooCommerce store.
+Ensure your webhooks process requests quickly to avoid slowing down checkout.

 ---